epfl-ada/ada-2023-project-pinacolada/README.md

 ### Summary
 This project aims to explore the portrayal of Arab characters in film, investigating possible changes in their roles before and after the events of 11 September 2001.
 Our intention is to analyse how these characters have been depicted and to categorise these representations as 'positive' or 'negative'.
 Being more specific, choosing between actor and character ethnicity, we want to extract the second, being it more directly linked to the fictional role.
 While at the moment it is done filtering the character names if they are of arab origin, we may include the ones not explicitly mentioned in the script, in order to understand the underlying dynamics of representation in film.
-In our study we group the wester countries (USA, Canada and Eurpean states) vs the others, to undestrand if before and after the twin tower attck we notice a change dynamics in the cinema industry, that is influenced and influences the culture.
+In our study we group the wester countries (USA, Canada and Eurpean states) vs the others, to undestrand if before and after the twin tower attack we notice a change dynamics in the cinema industry, that is influenced and influences the culture.
 In this sense, we want aslo to mesure how much films that depict arabs in a negative way have a cultural impact and may bring to a "domino efffect".

 ### Research Questions
 - Assessment of the presence and roles of Arab characters in films, focusing on those released in the US and other Western countries.